jelleoverbeek/redesign-minor-web-dev/jelle.md

 ## Video player

 For deaf people it is hard to follow lectures.
 They have to focus on the speaker, the interpreter and the slides at the same time.
 As we are making a website for a minor lectures are part of it.
 To make it easier for deaf people to follow the lectures I made a video player focused on improving this experience.
 We tested the video player with Marie, a deaf graphic designer.
 She gave us a lot of interesting feedback.
 With this feedback we improved the video player to it's current form.
+A cool thing fo it is that the server reads SRT files that is as common format for subtitles.

-**The video player contains the following features:**
+**The [video player](https://redesign-minor.kager.io/program/weekly-nerd/vitaly-friedman) contains the following features:**

 - Synced split screen view of the lecture and the slides
 - Subtitles (loaded as SRT format).